whynames/unity-gameplay-ability-system/README.md

+I will implement unitask in the future

-﻿# Unity Gameplay Ability System
+ # Unity Gameplay Ability System
 Gameplay Ability System for Unity (or GAS for short) is a Unity framework for creating games which contain any kind of abilities (e.g. DotA, Skyrim).
 The framework helps to simplify the interaction between components in a unified manner.

 This project is heavily inspired by the Unreal Gameplay Ability System, and uses similar terminology, but the implementation is specific to Unity.